-Getting a visa for India isn’t too difficult, but the process can take some time.
-Indian visa rules aren’t always clear and concise, so expats who plan on visiting or moving to India must begin by identifying the visa that’s right for their situation.
-It is best to start the process as far ahead of time as possible.
+Getting a visa for India isn’t too difficult and the time taken to process the visas is relatively short.
+We do recommend that expats who plan on visiting or moving to India begin by identifying the visa that’s right for their situation and organising the necessary documents, certificates and photographs for the application.
+It is best to start this as far ahead of time as possible.

 Tourist visas for India

 Indian tourist visas are for travellers who want to visit friends or family, or sightsee.